jpalardy/vim-slime/README.md

     let g:slime_preserve_curpos = 0

 If you want to send blocks of code between two delimiters, emulating the cell-like mode of REPL environments like ipython, matlab, etc., you can set the cell delimiter on the `g:slime_cell_delimiter` variable and use the `<Plug>SlimeSendCell` mapping to send the block of code.
-For example, if your are using ipython you could use the following:
+For example, if you are using ipython you could use the following:

     let g:slime_cell_delimiter = "#%%"
     nmap <leader>s <Plug>SlimeSendCell